microsoft/service-fabric/README.md

 This is the Linux version of Service Fabric.
 You need a Linux machine to build this project.
 If you already have a Linux machine, great!
 You can get started below.
 If not, you can get a [Linux machine on Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Canonical.UbuntuServer?tab=Overview).

 ### Installing docker
 Our build environment depends on Docker.
-In order to get started you will need to [install docker](https://docs.docker.com/engine/installation/).
+In order to get started, you will need to [install docker](https://docs.docker.com/engine/installation/).

 There are many ways to install docker.
 Here is how to install on Ubuntu: